Skip to main content

 Forum on Industry Cooperation Against IP Infringements

-The activity continues the progressive approach adopted since Phase I of the IP Key SEA project, which advocates for the adoption of voluntary agreements or Memorandums of Understanding (MoUs) between intermediaries, service providers, and IPR owners in SEA, to be implemented under the supervision of the respective national IP authorities as a means of reinforcing the fight against counterfeiting and piracy in both online and offline environments.
+This activity will continue the progressive approach adopted in Phase I of the IP Key SEA project that advocates for the adoption of voluntary agreements or Memorandums of Understanding (MoUs) between intermediaries, service providers and IPR owners in SEA.
+These agreements will be supervised by national IP authorities as a means to reinforce the fight against counterfeiting and piracy in both online and offline environments.

 Share this post